Ms. Georgallas has been part of teams advising:

 - SIGA Technologies, Inc., a biotech/pharmaceutical company that specializes in the development and commercialization of solutions for serious unmet medical needs and biothreats, in its chapter 11 case

 - An ad hoc group of lenders to the independent exploration and production company, Energy & Exploration Partners, LLC, in connection with its chapter 11 cases

 - The liquidating trust for Washington Mutual, Inc. (the parent holding company of Washington Mutual Bank, the subject of the largest bank failure in U.S. history) post-chapter 11

-Ms. Georgallas has served as a teacher’s assistant at Columbia Law School.
-She is a regular contributor to the Weil Bankruptcy Blog and is also a member of the Women@Weil Community Service Subcommittee.
+Ms. Georgallas served as a teaching assistant to Harvey R. Miller at Columbia Law School and is a regular contributor to the Weil Bankruptcy Blog.
 Ms. Georgallas is a member of the St. John’s Law Hellenic Students Lawyers Association and part of the Baruch Pre-Law Mentorship Program as a mentor.